ECheynet/SST_HD/README.md

 ## Content

 The repository contains:
-  - The function getFilesName, which extract the address of the netcdf files containing the SST data
   - The function getSST, which read the netcdf files and extract the SST data, time and corresponding coordinates
   - An example within the Matlab livescript Documentation.mlx